get543/linux-beginner-guide/Ultimate Guide For Beginner Linux User.md

 # or the best video with best codec if there is no such video
 $ yt-dlp -S "+codec:h264"
 ```

----
+# Switch Between Speakers and Headphones Without Unpluging

-# Speakers and Headphones
+## Adding Config
-If you are having a problem with switching between speakers and headphones
+If you are having a problem with switching between speakers and headphones.
 ```bash
 sudo gedit /usr/share/pulseaudio/alsa-mixer/paths/analog-output-speaker.conf
 ```